hussainahmed1203010139-ux/Structured-programming-Language/README.md

 ## W3Schools C Programming Practice

-This repository contains C programming practice exercises completed from W3Schools, covering fundamental concepts through loops.
+This repository contains C programming practice exercises completed from W3Schools, covering fundamental concepts from syntax and variables to conditional statements and loops.

 ### Topics Covered
 1. Syntax and Output